 (v) FACTORS.—The agreement described in clause (iii) or (iv) shall take into account—

-(I) how the levels of performance involved compare with the local adjusted levels of performance established for other eligible recipients in the State, taking into account factors including the characteristics of participants when the participants entered the program and the services or instruction to be provided; and
+(I) the characteristics of participants when the participants entered the program and the services or instruction to be provided; and

+(II) the e the differences among actual local economic conditions;

-(II) the extent to which the local adjusted levels of performance promote continuous improvement on the core indicators of performance by the eligible recipient.
+(III) the extent to which such levels of performance advance the eligible recipient's accomplishment of the goals set forth in the local plan; and

+(IV) the eligible recipient's ability and reasonable capacity to collect and access valid, reliable, and cost-effective data.

-(vi) REVISIONS.—If unanticipated circumstances arise with respect to an eligible recipient resulting in a significant change in the factors described in clause (v), the eligible recipient may request that the local adjusted levels of performance agreed to under clause (iii) or (iv) be revised.
+(vi) REVISIONS.—If unanticipated circumstances arise with respect to an eligible recipient resulting in a significant change in the factors described in clause (v), or changes occur related to improvements in data or measurement approaches, the eligible recipient may request that the local adjusted levels of performance agreed to under clause (iii) or (iv) be revised.
 The eligible agency shall issue objective criteria and methods for making such revisions.

-(B) LEVELS OF PERFORMANCE FOR ADDITIONAL INDICATORS.— Each eligible recipient may identify, in the local plan, local levels of performance for any additional indicators of performance described in paragraph (2)(C).
-Such levels shall be considered to be the local levels of performance for purposes of this title.

 (C) LOCAL REPORT.—